NathanKrupa/hello-world/README.md

 This is my hello world repository

 I am a professional fundraiser and writer who wants to learn how to code.
 This is how I'm getting started.

+I really need to learn how to do Git.